 Ed:(To the rhythm of his hits) Hey!
 Hey, hey, wait, wait!
 No, no, no, no, no, no!
 Fight back you idiot!
 Don't let him overpower you!

-Person of Mass Destruction: Arguably, every State Alchemist can be considered this; Mustang even commented that their job is like an "artillery person who gets sent in when everything else fails".
+Person of Mass Destruction: Every State Alchemist can be considered this; Mustang even commented that their job is like an "artillery person who gets sent in when everything else fails".
 Father and Hohenheim also count.

 Phlebotinum Breakdown: If you don't know your stuff, alchemic reactions can backfire on you pretty spectacularly.